Lombiq/Orchard-Content-Editors/Readme.md

     }
     ```

-Once the Content Item asnyc editor provider is implemented you can access it on the Admin UI using this route: `Admin/ContentItemAsyncEditor/{providerName}/{contentType}/{contentItemId?}` e.g., `Admin/ContentItemAsyncEditor/EmployeeAsyncEditorProvider/Employee`.
+Once the Content Item async editor provider is implemented you can access it on the Admin UI using this route: `Admin/ContentItemAsyncEditor/{providerName}/{contentType}/{contentItemId?}` e.g., `Admin/ContentItemAsyncEditor/EmployeeAsyncEditorProvider/Employee`.

 #### Displaying async editors on the front-end